Reinforcement Learning of CPG-regulated Locomotion Controller for a Soft Snake Robot: Maneuverability Analysis and Design of the Learning-based Controller with the Matsuoka CPG Network

 \subsection{Modulating forced-response oscillation amplitude with free-response oscillation tonic input constraint}

-In Eq.~\eqref{eq:amplitude}, we show that the free-response oscillation tonic input $c$ could affect the output amplitude of the Matsuoka oscillator when $u^e$ and $u^f$ are constants.
-We will further discuss how a positive $c$ could maintain the amplitude of $u^e$ and $u^f$ when they are periodic signals.
-In the experiment section, we will show that this feature of $c$ can significantly improve the sim-to-real performance of our control framework.
+\eqref{eq:amplitude} shows that the free-response oscillation tonic input $c$ could affect the output amplitude of the Matsuoka oscillator when $u^e$ and $u^f$ are constants.
+We further discover that a positive value of the free response tonic input $c$ could set a threshold for the amplitude of the force-response tonic inputs $u^e$ and $u^f$, such that they need to pass this amplitude threshold in order to control the oscillation of the CPG system.
+In the experiment section, we show that this property of $c$ can significantly improve the sim-to-real performance of our control framework.

-In our previous work\cite{xliu2020}, we set $c=0$.
-In that situation, there is no free-response oscillation in the system.
+In our previous work\cite{xliu2020}, when $c=0$, there is no free-response oscillation in the system.
 When a Matsuoka oscillator has no free-response oscillation pattern, its output oscillation amplitude and bias are only controlled by the forced input signal given by the control tonic inputs $u^e$ and $u^f$.
-When the inertia in the simulated learning environment is high and the contact friction force is low, the RL agent will learn to generate the forced-response oscillation tonic inputs with very small amplitude to keep a more stable heading direction during the locomotion.
-However, if we need the RL control policy to be able to initiate CPG oscillation with a larger amplitude on the real robot, the learned policy will not meet the requirement.
+When the inertia in the simulated learning environment is high and the contact friction force is low, the RL agent learns to generate the forced-response oscillation tonic inputs with very small amplitude to keep a more stable heading direction during the locomotion.
+However, if we need the RL control policy to be able to initiate the CPG oscillation with an increased amplitude on the real robot (e.g. for traversing a terrain with higher friction resistance), the learned policy would not meet the requirement.

-Inspired by Matsuoka's draft\cite{Matsuoka2013FrequencyRO}, the amplitude $A$ of $u^e$ and $u^f$ (they share the same amplitude according to Eq.~\eqref{eq:decoder}) must satisfy the inequality $A > A_0(\omega)$ to completely entrain with the output $\psi$ of the Matsuoka oscillator (In \cite{Matsuoka2013FrequencyRO}, $A_0$ is the entrainment threshold for the amplitude of $u^e$ and $u^f$ to synchronize the output of the Matsuoka oscillator).
-Otherwise, if $A \leq A_0(\omega)$, the output pattern will tend to become a mixture of free-response oscillation and forced-response oscillation, which intervenes the turning behavior of the control policy during the goal-reaching tasks.
-The equation of $A_0(\omega)$ is given as follows
+When $c\neq 0$, we conclude that in the Matsuoka oscillator, the amplitude $A_u$ of the force-response tonic inputs $u^e$ and $u^f$ must satisfy the inequality $A_u > A_0$ to completely entrain with the output $z$ ($A_0$ is the entrainment threshold for $u^e$ and $u^f$ to synchronize the output $z$ of the Matsuoka oscillator \cite{Matsuoka2013FrequencyRO}).
+The equation of $A_0$ is given as follows